-While in DAEP
+While in a DAEP

-A student may be expelled for engaging in documented serious misbehavior that violates the district's Code, despite documented behavioral interventions while placed in a DAEP.
+A student may be expelled for engaging in documented serious misbehavior that violates the district's Code of Conduct, despite documented behavioral interventions while placed in a DAEP.
 For purposes of discretionary expulsion from a DAEP, serious misbehavior means:

-- 1. Deliberate violent behavior that poses a direct threat to the health or safety of others; - 2.
-Extortion, meaning the gaining of money or other property by force or threat; - 3.
-Conduct that constitutes coercion, as defined by Section 1.07, Penal Code; or - 4.
+- 1. Deliberate violent behavior that poses a direct threat to the health or safety of others; - Extortion, meaning the gaining of money or other property by force or threat; - 3.
+Conduct that constitutes coercion, as defined by Penal Code 1.07; or - 4.
 Conduct that constitutes the offense of: - a.
 Public lewdness under Penal Code 21.07; - b.
 Indecent exposure under Penal Code 21.08; - c.
-Criminal mischief under Penal Code 28.03; - d.
+Criminal mischief under Penal Code 28.03;

+- d.
 Hazing under Education Code 37.152; or - e.
 Harassment under Penal Code 42.07(a)(1) of a student or district employee.